bhojak/ContactList_with_MVP/README.md

 # ContactList_with_MVP
 Project architect with MVP, Dagger2, RxAndroid, Retrofit2.

 The Model-View-Presenter design pattern is a modern pattern to seperate the view from the underlying model.

-MVP is a derivative of the model–view–controller (MVC) software pattern, also used mostly for building user interfaces.
+MVP is similar to other structural patterns for implementing separation of concerns, such as Model-View-Controller and Model-View-ViewModel.

+In MVP on Android, your activities and fragments typically act as the view objects by implementing a view interface, and handle interaction of the app with the user.

+The view passes on user actions to the presenter, which handles the business logic and interaction with data repositories, such as a server API or database.

+The model layer consists of the objects that make up the content of the app.

 Dependency injection using Dagger2 is a software design pattern focused on making our applications loosely coupled, extensible, and maintainable.